 Speaker Sizes Over the Years

 The first speakers that were commercially available to the general public began to appear over one hundred years ago in the form of household radios.
-These radios were extremely basic compared to the sound systems of today, but at the time, they were cutting edge technology, and every household in America wanted one.
-Various styles and sizes of radios began to appear as manufacturers increased their available models and as other manufacturers started producing their own version of what a radio or speaker should be.
+These radios were extremely basic with a standard size compared to the sound systems of today, but at the time, they were cutting-edge technology, and every household in America wanted one.
+Various styles and different sizes of radios began to appear as manufacturers increased their available models and as other manufacturers started producing their own version of what a radio or speaker should be.

-Advances in battery technology allowed radios and speakers to become small and portable, and nowadays high quality speakers are even found in cell phones.
+Thanks to advances in battery technology, radios and speakers became small and portable, and nowadays quality speakers are even found in cell phones.
 Automotive speakers have been produced in various sizes over the years, but have always been limited in size due to the need to fit smoothly and uniformly into a vehicle’s interior, and manufacturers used the same size speakers to save on costs.
 It was a lot easier for car companies to use parts that were interchangeable with other models, and even other brands, so a few popular sizes became the universal industry standard for a long time.

 Automotive Speakers